joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 ---
 layout: post
-published: false
+published: true
 title: Stable tiles
 date: 2024/11/17
-subtitle: How to defy the laws of physics in service of 3+ entertainment.
+subtitle: How to defy the laws of physics in service of age 3+ entertainment.
 tags: symmetry optimization
 ---